Empower Yourself and Your Business with Food Safety

 Common food allergies and intolerances

-There are eleven food allergens that you must be able to advise customers of if they ask if they are present in the food you sell.
+You must be able to advise customers of eleven food allergens if they ask if they are present in the food you sell.

 They are: